czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

     - Sum 100,000 on 100 processors

-    - First distribute 100 numbers to eeach
+    - First distribute 100 numbers to each

       - Then do partial sums: